jessepav/lacygoill-wiki-backup/tmux/plugin.md

 ## It doesn't let me search outside the current screen!

-Use our `M-c` key binding, which writes the whole scrollback buffer in a Nvim buffer.
+Use our `M-c` key binding, which writes the whole scrollback buffer in a Vim buffer.

 ## Sometimes it fails!